redhat-best-practices-for-k8s/certsuite/docs/index.md

 * The framework generates a report (named `claim.json`) as the end of test execution.

+* The execution log is also saved in `cnf-certification-test/tnf-execution.log`.

 * The catalog of the existing test cases and test building blocks are available in [CATALOG.md](https://github.com/test-network-function/cnf-certification-test/blob/main/CATALOG.md)